Compton Hit-And-Run Accident Lawyers

 - Severe road rash

-In California, there is no cap on the amount of damages you can recover in a hit-and-run accident case.
-It means injured victims can pursue full compensation for their losses, including both economic and non-economic damages.
-Depending on the circumstances of your case, you may be able to recover:
+In California, there is no cap on the amount of damages you can pursue in a hit-and-run accident case.
+It means injured victims can pursue full compensation for their losses, including economic and non-economic damages.
+Depending on the circumstances of your case, you may be able to include any of the following in your claim:

 - Vehicle repair or replacement costs.